February 10, 2012

-Coco Chanel Only Owned 10% of Her Business – Intelligent or Stupid?
+Coco Chanel Only Owned 10% of Her Business

 I am going to start reading several biographies of Coco Chanel before long, so I made a run to a department store today to pick up some Chanel products (I have a habit of wanting tangible representations of whatever I’m studying around the office, which is why we need “investing cabinets”, which contain things like miniature Hershey Chocolate trucks and replicas of Wal-Mart Supercenters from whenever we were buying shares in those companies years ago … it is a way I make the money “real”).

-Turns out, Coco Chanel only owned 10% of her business!
+Turns out, Coco Chanel only owned 10% of her business.
 She was backed by financier Pierre Wertheimer, who was in-law to the famous Lazard family of bankers.
 An unknown seamstress, Coco needed Wertheimer’s expertise, American business connections, and capital so the Chanel company partnership equity was owned 70% by Wertheimer, 10% by Chanel herself, and 20% by Chanel’s friend, Théophile Bader.

 Today, the business remains privately owned and firmly in the hands of Alain Wertheimer and Gerard Wertheimer, the great-grandsons of Pierre Wertheimer.
 Both are listed on the Forbes 400 list of global billionaires.